dandeviant/Daffman-File-Manager/README.md

 - Password is hashed using SHA256 algorithm, to be updated in Chapter 2 and 3<br>
 - Download popup to input decrypt password, download only when password is correct, error message not in popup<br>
 - Whitespaces in filename is replaced with underscore during upload
+---
+- change password features is completed for both admin and user

 <br>

 Next task:<br>

-- Add change password features for all user<br>
 - Complete upload page<br>
 - Configure Raspberry Pi remote storage using SAMBA and connect to this PyFlask server: